deviodigital/boostbox/README.md

 ## Key Features

-:white_check_mark: Build popups directly within the WordPress editor using blocks, columns, groups, and patterns.
+:white_check_mark: Build popups directly within the WordPress® editor using blocks, columns, groups, and patterns.
 :white_check_mark: Style and configure each popup with custom animation and targeting options.
 :white_check_mark: Display popups to capture leads, promote content, showcase products, drive sales funnels, and more.